Shura didn't sleep.

 Shura said nothing.

-The boy tapped his notebook once.
+The boy tapped the notebook once.

 Soft.